Avanade/Beef/docs/Layer-ServiceInterface.md

 ### Status code

-For each `Operation` a primary [`HttpStatusCode`](https://docs.microsoft.com/en-us/dotnet/api/system.net.httpstatuscode) for where the response is not `null`, and alternate for where the response is `null`, is generally supported.
+For each `Operation` there is a primary [`HttpStatusCode`](https://docs.microsoft.com/en-us/dotnet/api/system.net.httpstatuscode) for where the response is not `null`, and an alternate for where the response is `null` generally supported.
 The following represents their defaults, these can be overridden within the [`Operation`](./Entity-Operation-Config.md) code-generation element configuration:

 OperationType | Description | Primary | Alternate
 -|-|-|-